-The CML subscribes to many children's magazines: Ask, Cobblestone, Click, Cricket, Dragonfly (1996-2000), Faces, Kids Discover, Mailbox (Preschool, Kindergarten, Primary, & Intermediate), Mailbox Bookbag (formerly Mailbox Teacher,1999-2009), Michigan History for Kids (2001-2009), Muse, Odyssey, Ranger Rick, Scientific American Explorations (1998-2002), Skipping Stones, Stone Soup, and Zoobooks.
+The CML subscribes to many children's magazines: Ask, Cobblestone, Click, Cricket, Dragonfly (1996-2000), Faces, Kids Discover, Ladybug, Mailbox (Preschool, Kindergarten, Primary, & Intermediate), Mailbox Bookbag, Michigan History for Kids (2001-2009), Mitten (Spr.01-Apr.05), Muse, Odyssey, Ranger Rick, Scientific American Explorations (1998-2002), Skipping Stones, Stone Soup, and Zoobooks.
 Back issues of most of these titles are also available.
 We have a subject guide bibliography, which makes it easy to search for what you need!

 Professional journals related to education are located at the Steelcase Library.

-This collection contains a great variety, from posters, hand puppets (list of Puppets), color transparencies, phonics games, cube manipulatives, a heart model, a dimensional man, world puzzle maps, and much more.
+This collection contains a great variety, from posters, hand puppets (list of Puppets), color transparencies, language arts games and puzzles, math manipulatives, science kits, social studies maps, Jackdaw primary documents, and much more.